mnavjeev/IdentificationCheck/README.md

    - "Z": A vector of length $N$ containing the instrument variable with values in $`\{0,1,\dots,N_Z - 1\}`$.
 As with the treatment variable, the numbering of the instrument values does not represent any particular ordering but is rather a convention adopted for ease of implementation.
    - "X":  A matrix of size $N \times N_X$ containing the covariate variable with values in $\mathbb{R}$.
 If there are no covariates set this to a vector of ones of length $N$.

-With these inputs, there are four main functions in `check_identified.R`:
+With these inputs, the main functions in `check_identified.R` are as follows:

 1. `is_identified(responseTypes, ellMat)`: This function checks whether the parameter defined by the function $E[\ell(T^\star, X)]$ is identified based on the response types and the $\ell$ function provided.
 It returns a boolean value, "isIdentified" equal to one if the parameter is identified and zero otherwise.
 If the parameter is identified, it also returns a tensor "nu" which corresponds to the function $\nu(t, z, x)$ defined in the paper.